Strategy11/formidable-forms/readme.txt

 7. Insert your contact form, quiz, survey, registration form, or advanced form on a page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` in your page template

 == Screenshots ==
-1. Build professional WP forms without any code.
+1. Build professional WP contact forms without any code.
-2. Form builder plugin page for creating contact forms, surveys, registration forms, quote forms, payment forms, and many more.
+2. Form builder plugin page for creating contact forms, surveys, registration forms, quote forms, payment forms, calculator forms, and many more.
 3. Field Options and CSS Layout Classes in the form creator
 4. Field Options for checkbox fields in the form maker
-5. View, create, edit, and delete entries on the back end from contact forms, employment application forms, to do lists, and many, many more.
+5. View, create, edit, and delete entries on the back end from a contact form, employment application form, to do list, and more.
 6. Add a WordPress contact form into your sidebar with a widget

 == Frequently Asked Questions ==